pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 	* RAM (MB) for Cloud Controller must be 4096 (or greater)
 	* Ephemeral Disk (MB) for Compilation must be 6144 (or greater)
 * SSO integration is only supported when using Pivotal CF on vSphere 5.5.
 SSO integration is a beta feature with the 1.1.0.0 release.
+* Binding a service to an app will cause an error when requesting status from the app until it is restarted.